Combodo/iTop/readme.txt

 More information into the Wiki: https://sourceforge.net/apps/mediawiki/itop/index.php?title=Cron.php

-New in 2.0.1: you can get a status of the cron "tasks" with the command:
+You can get a status of the cron "tasks" with the command:

 php cron.php --auth_user=admin_login --auth_pwd=admin_pwd --status_only=1